genintho/bleachcss-probe/README.md

     BleachCSS.start(options);
 ```

+#### Options

+##### key
+**REQUIRED**
+Identifier for your application.

+##### url
+URL of the endpoint to call when sending the data collected by the probe.
+Defaults to BleachCSS server.

+##### throttle
+How many milli-seconds the Probe is going to wait before running its detection logic.
+Usefull if you notice that Probe runs too often and slow down your application.

 ### resume / stop

-Stop and resume listening to user actions.
-This can be useful if you notice that the Probe is slowing down you application significantly when doing some specific operation, like JavaScript powered animations.
+Stop or resume listening to user actions.
+This can be useful if the Probe is slowing down your application significantly when doing some specific operation, like JavaScript powered animations.
+If this occurs in your applicaion, please also open an issue on this repository or email bugs@bleachcss.com

 ```javascript
 BleachCSS.stop();